Administrative Staff

 Jack is a third-year student from Palatine, Illinois studying Ecosystem Science and Sustainability.
 He had people in his life who inspired him to pursue his interest in the environment and he hopes that by working at the ELC he can inspire others to do as well.
 Jack brings positivity and creativity to the ELC team and is looking forward to lesson planning and teaching groups of students!
 If he could have any animal adaptation, he would have gills so that he could breathe underwater.
 Jack is secretly really good at finding cool clothes in thrift stores and in his free time enjoys making music, hiking, climbing, camping, and creative writing.

-3rd Year Fish, Wildlife, and Conservation Biology Major
+3rd year; Fish, Wildlife, and Conservation Biology

 Cory Milligan (he/him)